erroronline1/qualitymanagement/assistant/core/readme.md

 `svgClassList()` polyfill for adding/removing classes to svg classList

+`core.fn.maxMailSize()` tests whether the browser can handle the maximum body size for maito according to advanced settings

+`core.fn.dynamicMailto(address, subject, body)` prefills mailto:-actions, opens mail-client and handles browser dependent maximum body size

+`core.fn.escapeHTML(text, br2nl)` returns a string with escaped special chars for mailto anchors

 `core.fn.stdout(where, what)` serves as a wrapper for output to innerHTML, but can be used for debugging easily by setting/adding 'console' to *where*

 `core.fn.popup(text)` shows or updates a modal box if text is provided, hides it if function called with null value

 `core.fn.toggelHeight(toggleel)` toggles the class list of given element to expand or shrink it

-`core.fn.escapeHTML(text, br2nl)` returns a string with escaped special chars for mailto anchors

 `core.fn.sortBySecondColumn(a, b)` sorts two dimensional arrays as paramter for sort()